 Several attempts at making hinged dust covers or tighter tolerances have tried to remedy this situation, but you are much better off using a side mounted optic or a scout mounted optic in the long run.

 It’s very common for people to buy aftermarket handrails or gas tubes that feature picatinny rails in order to mount an optic scout style on an AK-47.
 This is by far the most common method used for adding optics to an AK.

 This is fine if you are okay with a red dot or other compact CQB style scope but can be a problem if you plan to use your rifle out past 200 yards.
-To make the scope set up work properly you have to select equipment specifically tailored and give it time to get past the steep learning curve that scout optics have.
+To make the scope set up work properly you have to select equipment specifically tailored for scout style shooting and give it time to get past the steep learning curve that scout optics have.
 If you can do that, the scout set up as among the best for AK shooters.

 Replacing the Rear Sight of Your AK-47